eonist/HybridCamera/README.md

 ### Install:
 Open the .xcodeproj file and `cmd + r`
 To use in other projects:
-1. Copy the src folder into your project:
+1. Copy the src folder into your project  (If you don't want the UI, just copy the `cam/` folder)
-2. Make sure info.plist has these variables:
+2. Make sure info.plist has these variables
  ```
 Privacy - Microphone Usage Description
 Privacy - Camera Usage Description